flexera-public/policy_templates/cost/budget_report_alerts/README.md

 - Forecasted Spend budget alerts will raise an incident when the target's run-rate is on track to exceed the budget threshold
 - Data can be grouped by Dimensions.
 - The policy allows the customer to include or exclude unbudgeted spend
-- The policy allows multiple filter group values to scope specific dimension value like Service=AmazonEC2
+- Added a parameter to enable budget tracking for specific dimensions and values.

 ## Input Parameters